ProjectVH/HUST2022/README.md

 1. `AdvancedCollectibles.sol`

-It can deploy uploaded receipes as NFT to Opensea plaform which has been tested on rinkeby Testent environment.
-Users can upload their receipts via streamlit portal.
+It can deploy uploaded receipts as NFT to Opensea platform which has been tested on rinkeby Testent environment.
+Users can upload their receipts via Streamlit portal.

 ### Running Scripts